Journey with us this Advent in hope, peace, joy and love.

 The Advent Wreath

-The Advent wreath is a traditional centrepiece of the Christmas season.
-A candle is lit on each of the four Sundays preceding Christmas.
-The first candle (violet) represents hope, the second (violet) peace, the third (rose) joy, and the fourth (violet) love.
+The first candle (violet) represents hope, the second (violet) represents peace, the third (rose) represents joy, and the fourth (violet) represents love.
 The central white candle is lit on Christmas Day and represents Christ.

-If you want to make your own physical wreath as well as your virtual wreath, for example with your family or Parish community, download this how to guide for instructions.
+If you want to make your own Advent wreath, download this how to guide for instructions.

 This Advent, we invite individuals, schools, and parishes to journey with us as we learn, act and pray for a more just and fair world - a world full of hope, peace, joy, and love